* 'Argo' named best movie drama, Affleck best director

 "Girls" won best comedy series and Lena Dunham, its star and creator, won best comedy actress.
 Don Cheadle was named best actor in a comedy series for playing a devious management consultant in "House of Lies."

 HBO's drama "Game Change" about Sarah Palin's 2008 run for U.S. vice president won best TV film, while Moore won for her portrayal of the polarizing former Alaska governor, and Ed Harris won for his portrayal of Republican presidential contender John McCain.
-(Reporting By Jill Serjeant; Editing by Stacey Joyce)
+(Additional reporting by Piya Sinha-Roy and Mary Milliken, Editing by Stacey Joyce)